-Qualify as a social worker on this Masters Social Work course offered by Liverpool John Moores University and recognised by the Health and Care Professions Council.
-The course trains you to cater for all service users in many settings.
+Qualify as a social worker on LJMU's Social Work MA, which is approved by Social Work England and caters for all service users in many settings.

 - Develop the necessary knowledge and skills to practice as a qualified social worker in a range of settings

 - Bursaries and funding support available for eligible applicants to help cover the cost of the course

 - Learn from experienced social work practitioners

 - Benefit from two key work placements

 - Enjoy a wide range of teaching and assessment techniques